 Support: Reference to Fruit Jar Annual 2020 – The Guide to Collecting Fruit Jars by Jerome J. McCann

 Support: Reference to Consolidated Fruit Jar Co. by Bill Lockhart, Beau Shriever, Bill Lindsey, and Carol Serr

-Support Images: Lot 4837: DUPONT on Reverse, Green Half Gallon MASONS 1858 Closure: zinc cap.
+Support Images: Auction Lot 4837: DUPONT on Reverse, Green Half Gallon MASONS 1858 Closure: zinc cap.
 Appearance: shiny glass with crude and bubbly character, a trace of inside deposit.
 Condition: Normal nicking of the ground mouth.
 Embossing: strong.
 Base: “A109” Age: late 1800s.
 Availability: rare – Greg Spurgeon, North American Glass

-Support Images: Lot 5602: DUPONT in Oval Reverse MASONS -C- PATENT 1858 Quart, Color: Blue-aqua.
+Support Images: Auction Lot 5602: DUPONT in Oval Reverse MASONS -C- PATENT 1858 Quart, Color: Blue-aqua.
 Closure: zinc cap.
-Appearance: shiny glass Condition: edge flaking on the ground mouth (one is not yet detached) Embossing: strong, and note the backwards – embossed “N” in the DUPONT logo, a mold-maker’s error.
+Appearance: shiny glass Condition: edge flaking on the ground mouth (one is not yet detached) Embossing: strong, and note the backward – embossed “N” in the DUPONT logo, a mold-maker’s error.
 Base: a large “G” logo enclosing a “1X”, indicating that the manufacturer was the Gayner Glass Company of Salem, New Jersey.
 Age: late 1800s.
 Availability: a rare proprietary brand Mason jar – Greg Spurgeon, North American Glass